 You Hold The Power

 Don’t forget for one moment that there are a plethora of options available to you.
 You know what you need to take hold of the best decisions for your life style.
 You know how it needs to fit into your schedule.

 By now, you probably know if you want to do it mainly through online courses or in the classroom at a college, or how much of each.
-That’s good, because now you get to choose the route you want to take to become a dental assistant.
+That’s good, because now you get to choose the route you want to take to start your journey to your new career.

-How Long Does It Take To Become A Dental Assist?
+How Long Does It Take To Become A Dental Assistant?

 This is one of those questions that we wish we could just have a cut-and-dried, straight answer to, but remember, you have so many options, and for each different choice you may make there are different answers to that question.

-But the process of finding out the answer to the questions of how to become a dental assistant or how long does it take to become a dental assistant should not be like trying to pull teeth.
+But the process of finding out the answer to the questions of how to become a dental assistant or how long does it take to become one should not be like trying to pull teeth.
 That’s the dentist’s job.